 - Attendees must check out and return their completed ASHA continuing education forms to the ACPA Registration Desk when they leave the meeting.

-- All attendees must submit an evaluation by May 7, 2018.
-Credit will not be awarded after that date.
+- All evaluations were due by May 7, 2018.
+Credit is not being awarded after that date.

 Educational Objectives for ACPA’s 75th Annual Meeting